abitdodgy/blog/_posts/2015-09-06-project-euler-problem-6-sum-of-square-difference.md

 ---
 layout: post
-title: "Project Euler Problem 6: Sum Square Difference"
+title: "Project Euler Problem 6: Sum of Square Difference"
 ---

 Let's solve problem six in Project Euler in a programming language of your choice.
 Yes, that's correct, you can choose!